tonsser/engineering-manifesto/README.markdown

 - Code for now, not for the future.
 - Spend time refactoring.
 - Pair programming is allowed and encouraged.
 We recommend setting up weekly pair programming sessions with fellow team members.
+- Be pragmatic about your code, e.g. you should always balance the tradeoff between high quality code and fast releases.
+- Technical debt is inevitable, but if technical debt is slowing us down, you should always push towards getting time to refactor the part that is slowing us down.

 ## Project structure
 - Each project should have a coding style.
 Enforcing this should be part of CI or some other automated process.